MANGGARAI

 West of Reo

-West of Reo you follow a small but good road.
-A nice beach near Robek is pantai Ketebe.
-At the moment you cannot reach Lemarang as the bridge has been collapsed; not possible to pass with car.
-There are more deserted beaches.
-At the time of writing (October 2018, and still not changed) you only can drive as far as a few kilometers before Lemarang as the bridge is collapsed an no signs yet of building a new one.
+You cannot reach Lemarang as the bridge has been collapsed (October 2018, and still not changed).
+It is not possible to pass with a car.
 There is a bamboo bridge which can be used for motorcycles but is doesn't look that strong.
 Local people cross the bamboo bridge with their motorcycle but buddy passengers cross wading the river where the water was kneehigh.
-After heavy rain it is even not possible to cross.
+After heavy rain it is even not possible at all.
 Local people from Lemarang have to use boats by that time.

-This also means that it is almost impossible to continue all the way to Labuan Bajo as the alternative road inland is in very bad condition,
+This also means that it is almost impossible to continue all the way to Labuan Bajo as the alternative road inland is in very bad condition.
+But, the good news (2023) is they are working on it.

 Ruteng area

-Just take one of the roads east before or west after Ruteng and you come across amazing views, green rice terraces, misty mountainviews and deserted villages.
-Tengkulese waterfall used to be a nice and laidback waterfall surrounded by a gorgeous views however today locals seem to after money only and it can be quiet a hassle overthere.
+Just take one of the roads east before or west of Ruteng and you come across amazing views, green rice terraces, misty mountainviews and deserted villages.
+Tengkulese waterfall used to be a nice and laidback waterfall surrounded by a gorgeous views however today locals seem to after money only and it can be quiet a hassle to get there.

 Cycling around Ruteng